utep-cs-systems-courses/project1-tokenizer-edkish/src/README.md

 > input h to print history
 > input s to print specific sequence

->NOTE< bug occurs after sequence is printed causeing a statement to enter commands to print once.
+>NOTE< bug occurs after sequence is printed causeing a string to enter commands to print.